kalenhoneyfield/FSJS-Techdegree-ProjectSix/README.md

 > A small express app to showcase the portfolio of work I have completed at Treehouse.

 Portfolio.kalen is an express app that showcases projects I have completed at Treehouse.
 These projects range from a simple quote generator to this very app.
-My hope is that after reviewing these projects you will be able to see some of the technical and problem solving I am have.
+My hope is that after reviewing these projects you will be able to see some of the technical and problem solving skill I have developed.

 <!-- ![](need a screen shot) -->